USCCANA/netdiffuseR/cran-comments.md

   issue), but the package includes several tests to make sure everything is in order (and will include more).
 * Updated tests in testthat/*.R following the testthat package update (all passing).
+  (Fixed errors that caused CRAN archiving the previous version).